Identify the pixels and coordinates that are at a (set of) buffer distance(s)

 ,

-then this will create a buffer or donut or ring.
+then this will create a buffer or doughnut or ring.

 Logical.
 Should duplicates across id be removed or kept.
 Default TRUE.